 Also consider reviewing surveillance testing activities in which there was a modification of the surveillance frequency that was accomplished through the Risk Management Technical Specification (TS) Initiative 5b, “Surveillance Frequency Control Program.”

-For plants that have implemented the requirements of 10 CFR 50.69, sample selection should include consideration of SSCs that have been categorized as non-safety-related SSCs that perform safety significant functions (i.e. RISC-2).
+For plants that have implemented the requirements of 10 CFR 50.69, sample selection should include consideration of SSCs that have been categorized as non-safety-related SSCs that perform safety significant functions (i.e., RISC-2).
 Refer to IP 37060, “10 CFR 50.69 Risk-Informed Categorization and Treatment of Structures, Systems, and Components Inspection,” for additional information.

 In addition, if the Reactor Coolant System (RCS) is being monitored by the licensee due to performance degradation (i.e., increasing RCS leakage), include RCS leakage detection surveillance testing as part of the inspection sample (See section 03.01.15).